final,accounts,financial,accounting,trading,profit,loss,account,balance,sheet,trial,balance,work,sheet,adjustments

 Accounting Period is that period for which the organisation ascertains the profit or loss.
 If the organisation is trying to ascertain the profits made over a year, then the accounting period is a year.
 If it is trying to ascertain the profits made over a six months period, then the accounting period is six-months.

 There are two aspects relating to an accounting period.
-The length of the period as well as the being/end dates of the period.
+The length of the period as well as the begin and end dates of the period.
 These can be ascertained from the way the accounting period is stated.

 For example, where the accounting period of an organisation is stated as